Bltgn/DF-succubus/succubus-prod/succubus-readme.txt

 ## New materials ##

-Because the succubi tend to reshape the world in their image, you will get hold of new materials to build items with:
+Because the succubi wish to reshape the world in their image, you will obtain of new materials to build with:

 * Afelsteel: This corrupted steel is extremely dense and possess a sharper edge, making it great for weaponsmithing.
 * Octobronze: An unaturally light bronze best suited to provide your succubi with a light and solid protection.